YanAlmeida/streamlit-multipage-framework/README.md

 ## MultiPage Public Attributes
 1. `next_page_button` -> Defines the label of the "Next Page" button.
 Default: "Next Page";
 2. `previous_page_button` -> Defines the label of the "Previous Page" button.
 Default: "Previous Page";
 3. `start_button` -> Defines the label of the starting page button that starts the application (it's only used if the app has a starting page).
-Default: "Let's go!"
+Default: "Let's go!";
 4. `navbar_name` -> Defines the Navigation Bar's name.
-Default: "Navigation";
+Default: "Navigation".

 ## MultiPage Class Methods
 1. `add_app(self, name, func)` -> Creates an app and adds it to the `apps` attribute;